 On February 20, 2018, we entered into an employment agreement with Mr. Muchnik to act as our VP Research and Development, effective as of March 21, 2018.
-Mr. Muchnik currently receives a monthly base salary of NIS 40,000 (approximately \$12,227).
-He may also receive, at the sole discretion of the board of directors and the compensation committee, an additional cash performance-based bonuses at the end of each year of up to three months' base salary and an additional discretionary equity award equal to additional one month salary.
+In 2021, Mr. Mutchnik received a monthly base salary of NIS 40,000 (approximately \$12,862).
+As of January 2022, Mr. Mutchnik's base salary increased to a monthly base salary of NIS 45,000 (approximately \$14,469).
+He may also receive, at the sole discretion of the board of directors and the compensation committee, an additional cash performance-based bonuses at the end of each year of up to three months' base salary and an additional discretionary equity award equal to additional two months' salary.
 The employment agreement may be terminated by the Company or by Mr. Muchnik at any time and for any reason upon a 90-day prior written notice.

-Employment Contract with Mr. Shay Levav as VP Regulatory and Quality Assurance and Clinical Applications
+Employment Contract with Mr. Shay Levav as VP Regulatory, Quality Assurance and Clinical Applications

 On July 12, 2020, we entered into an employment agreement with Mr. Levav to act as our VP Regulatory and Quality Assurance and Clinical Applications, effective as of September 6, 2020.
-Mr. Levav currently receives a monthly base salary of NIS 40,000 (approximately \$12,227).
-He may also receive, at the sole discretion of the board of directors and the compensation committee, an additional cash performance-based bonuses at the end of each year up to three months' base salary and an additional discretionary equity award equal to an additional one month salary.
-The employment agreement may be terminated by the Company or by Mr. Levav at any time and for any reason upon a 60-day prior written notice.
+In 2021 Mr. Levav received a monthly base salary of NIS 40,000 (approximately \$12,862).
+As of January 2022, Mr. Levav's base salary increased to a monthly base salary of NIS 45,000 (approximately \$14,469).
+He may also receive, at the sole discretion of the board of directors and the compensation committee, an additional cash performance-based bonuses at the end of each year up to three months' base salary and an additional discretionary equity award equal to an additional two months' salary.
+The employment agreement may be terminated by the Company or by Mr. Levav at any time and for any reason upon a 90-day prior written notice.